Jeff Reine-Adélaïde: RWD Molenbeek

 On 6 September 2023, recently-promoted to Belgian Pro League side RWD Molenbeek announced the signing of Reine-Adélaïde on a one-year contract with an option for a further year.

 Salernitana

 On 20 August 2024, Reine-Adélaïde signed for Serie B club Salernitana on a two-year contract.

+Heracles

+On 14 July 2025, Reine-Adélaïde signed for Eredivisie club Heracles on a two-year contract.
+After only playing in one game for Heracles, Reine-Adélaïde tore his ACL for the fourth time in his career, ruling him out for the rest of the 2025-2026 season.